You

 2. A PLDT sign reads: "SLOW MEN AT WORK"

-3. Welcome to the Philippines - "The only Catholic Country in Asia"
+3. Welcome to the Philippines - "The only Catholic Country in Asia" and directly underneath that sign: "BEWARE OF PICKPOCKETS".

 4. Along a highway in Pampanga: "We Make Modern and Antique Furniture".